ARE YOU NOT USING TDD?! - PART 1

 2. We fixed the code to make it pass with hard code

-Nowadays programming hard code is not a good practice and worse it will not solve your problem correctly so now is the perfect time to refactor the hard code and think in the best way of solving your problem, but of course without breaking your test.
+Nowadays programming hard code is not a good practice and worse it will not solve your problem correctly so now is the perfect time to refactor the hard code and think about the best way of solving your problem, but of course without breaking your test.

 Wrapping up!